This post is also available in: Português

 The Victoria Clock Tower (or Penang Clock Tower) is at the intersection of Light Street and Beach Street in Georgetown.
 It was erected in 1897 to commemorate Queen Victoria’s Diamond Jubilee.

-Trekking to the Waterfalls
+Take a Trekking to the Waterfalls in Penang

 Go on a trekking to the waterfalls!
 Just bear in mind that during drought, the falls have no water.
 Our recommendations are: